mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

   "@type" : "JobPosting",
   "title" : "Postdoctoral Fellow in locality sensitive hashing for petabyte-scale metagenomic search", "description" : "<h1 id="scientific-challenge">Scientific Challenge</h1>
-<p>The Sequence Read Archive (SRA) is a repository for the world’s public unassembled
-genomics data—currently ~40 Petabytes of data.
+<p>The Sequence Read Archive (SRA) is a repository for the world’s public unassembled genomics data—currently ~40 Petabytes of data.
 There is not currently a method of finding samples in SRA that contain reads similar to a search sequence.
 SRA search would enable us to monitor sequences for pathogen emergence, find novel gene homologs and more.
-Hyper log-log sketching is a method of locality sensitive hashing that could potentially be used to index SRA data and allow for fast search.
-But a current challenge with hyper log-log search is that the precision and recall vary greatly by sample.
-This work will develop a statistical model to index sequences in a way that provides balanced precision and recall across all SRA samples.
-We have an infrastructure in place to to large scale indexing on the Google Cloud Platform and experience in engineering systems to set up and host a high-profile search tool.</p>
+On challenge with conventional kmer seach methods like minhash is that they perform poorly when the query is small and the search set is large, as for example when searching for a virus genome in a metagenomic dataset.
+Contaiment search (Kosleki and Zabeti 2019) and FracMinHash (Iber et al. 2022) proide a solution to seaching uneven size datasets but a single containment hash search of a dataset as large as SRA could take a day.
+This project will apply novel indexing and search methods to enable fast containment search of SRA data.
+The work will help the USDA monitor seqquence data for plant and aniaml pathogens and enable large-scale metagenomc search projects.</p>
 <h1 id="position">Position</h1>
 <p>This postdoc is with the U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS), Genomics and Bioinformatics Research Unit in Gainesville, Florida.
 Other work locations are also possible.
 It is part of the SCINet/Big Data Fellows Program of the USDA ARS offers research opportunities to motivated postdoctoral fellows interested in working on agricultural-related problems at a range of spatial and temporal scales, from the genome to the continent, and sub-daily to evolutionary time scales.
 One of the goals of the SCINet Initiative is to develop and apply new technologies, including AI and machine learning, to help solve complex agricultural problems that also depend on collaboration across scientific disciplines and geographic locations.
 In addition, many of these technologies rely on the synthesis, integration, and analysis of large, diverse datasets that benefit from high performance computing clusters (HPC).
 The objective of this fellowship program is to facilitate cross-disciplinary, cross-location research through collaborative research on problems of interest to each applicant and amenable to or required by the HPC environment.
 Training will be provided in specific AI, machine learning, deep learning, and statistical software needed for a fellow to use the HPC to search and analyze large metagenomics datasets.</p>
 <h1 id="usda-ars-contact">USDA-ARS Contact:</h1>